ElectronicSpaceCat/plink-device-pcb-bt/README.md

-# plink-device-pcbs
+# Primary board

-The primary pcb which has the bluetooth module (where the firmware resides).
+The primary pcb has the bluetooth module (where the firmware resides).